remarkablemark/remarkablemark.github.io/_posts/2024/2024-11-28-how-to-shard-cypress-specs-on-github-actions.md

 ## Shard

-You can shard the Cypress specs yourself using Bash in GitHub Actions:
+You can shard the Cypress specs with [Bash](https://www.gnu.org/software/bash/) using [GitHub Actions](Run Cypress tests in parallel with Cypress Cloud or shard tests with GitHub Actions.):

 {% raw %}